Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Del Pezzo fibrations of degree four

 \begin{definition} A 3-fold $X$ is a minimal Del Pezzo fibration if there exists a proper flat morphism $\delta: X \to C$ to a smooth projective curve $C$ whose generic fiber is a Del Pezzo surface and $\Pic(X) =\delta^* \Pic (C) \oplus \ZZ$. \end{definition}

 In this section, we employ our techniques to study quartic Del Pezzo fibrations $X \to C$ over a curve.
-Such fibrations can always be realized as relative complete intersections of two three-dimensional quadric fibrations over $C$.
+Over an algebraically closed field, such fibrations can always be realized as relative complete intersections of two three-dimensional quadric fibrations over $C$.
 Our study will be mainly devoted to the problem of rationality in the case where $C = \PP^1$.
-In fact, the geometric rationality of such a Del Pezzo fibration only depends on the Euler characteristic, as shown by Alexeev \cite{alekseev:dP4} and Shramov \cite{shramov:dp4}.
-Starting from the classical point of view of \cite{alekseev:dP4} and the categorical tools developed in \cite{bolognesi_bernardara:conic_bundles} and \cite{bolognesi_bernardara:representability}, we establish a purely categorical criterion of rationality of quartic Del Pezzo fibrations over $\PP^1$.
+In fact, the rationality of such a Del Pezzo fibration only depends on the Euler characteristic, as shown by Alexeev \cite{alekseev:dP4} and Shramov \cite{shramov:dp4}.
+Starting from the classical point of view of \cite{alekseev:dP4} and the categorical tools developed in \cite{bolognesi_bernardara:conic_bundles} and \cite{bolognesi_bernardara:representability}, we lead up to a proof of Theorem~\ref{thm:1}, establishing a purely categorical criterion of rationality of quartic Del Pezzo fibrations over $\PP^1$.

-Let $Y$ be a scheme and $\pi: X \to Y$ be a quartic Del Pezzo fibration.
-If $X$ is smooth there exists a vector bundle $E$ of rank 5 such that $X \subset \PP(E)$ is the complete intersection of two quadric surface fibrations $Q_1 \to Y$ and $Q_2 \to Y$ of relative dimension 3 (see \cite{shramov:dp4}).
+Let $Y$ be a scheme over a field $k$ and $\pi: X \to Y$ be a quartic Del Pezzo fibration with $X$ be smooth over $k$.
+Then there exists a vector bundle $E$ of rank 5 such that $X \subset \PP(E)$ is the complete intersection of two quadric fibrations $Q_1 \to Y$ and $Q_2 \to Y$ of relative dimension 3 (see \cite{shramov:dp4}).
 We consider here the generic case, according to Definition~\ref{def:generic-fibration}.
-Here $S$ is a $\PP^1$-bundle over $Y$.
-In particular, $\omega_{X/Y} = \ko_{X/Y}(-1)$ and thus, by Proposition~\ref{decompo-of-relative}, for all integers $j$, we have a semiorthogonal decomposition
+We get a $\PP^1$-bundle over $S \to Y$, and a fibration $Q \to Y$ of relative dimension 3.
+Moreover, $\omega_{X/Y} = \ko_{X/Y}(-1)$ and thus, by Proposition~\ref{decompo-of-relative}, for all integers $j$, we have a semiorthogonal decomposition